CPunch/Laika/README.md

 # Laika

-Laika is a simple botnet stack for red teaming.
+Laika is a simple Remote Access Toolkit stack for red teaming.
 It allows authenticated communication across a custom protocol with generated key pairs which are embedded into the executable (only the public key is embedded in the bot client ofc).

 Some notable features thus far:
 - [X] Lightweight, the bot alone is 270kb (22kb if not statically linked with LibSodium) and uses very little resources.